↓

 A little bit funny and a who lot punny

 I recently read a funny pun/meme that ties in nicely with what I’ve been sharing lately.
 The pun/meme said, “Elton John bought a treadmill for his pet rabbit.
 Yeah, it’s a little, fit bunny.”
-In case you’re not quite up … Read the rest
+In case you’re not quite up … The rest of the story…

 Posted in music history, Tony Funderburk | Tagged music history, musical memories, nostalgic memories